npapke/funbiance/README.md

 See [Jupyter Notebook](doc/streaming_experiment.ipynb) for an example of how do this.

 Selection of the Hue Entertainment Area is not yet implemented.
 Entertainment area must be specified by the index.
-Details are in the Jupyter ntoebook as well.
+Details are in the Jupyter notebook as well.

 ### Future Enhancements
 All lights in the entertainment area are currently driven to the same color.
 This should be changed so that each light has its own color